lawrencepromada/arise_register/README.md

 # arise_register
-An Attendance records application for arise and shine glory entebbe
+An Attendance records application for arise and shine glory entebbe built with Flutter